sarakarimi/PlantMap/fedn_supervised/README.md

 ```
 mkdir client_files
 ```
-Go to the FEDn [website](https://fedn.scaleoutsystems.com/projects/), navigate to the clients page to your project and download six client yaml files.
+Go to the FEDn [website](https://fedn.scaleoutsystems.com/projects/), navigate to the clients page in your project and download six client yaml files.
 Save these files under ```client_files/client{0..5}.yaml```.

 ## Create the initial seed file